who we are

 Handling perishable and prepared foods requires attention to detail and compliance with the regulations set by the state of Massachusetts.
 All Lovin’ Spoonfuls employees are ServSafe certified and trained in proper and responsible food handling.

 Bridging the gap between abundance and need.

 The face of hunger in America has changed.
-Food insecurity affects a rising number of families in every community across the nation.
-Here, one in five Bostonians are classified as food insecure, and the number of residents participating in federal meal assistance programs is at an all-time high.
-The influx of cheap, processed food items over the past four decades has contributed to the alarming spike in rates of obesity and diet-related health risks, especially among low-income populations.
+Food insecurity affects a rising number of families in communities across the nation.
+Here, one in five Bostonians is classified as food insecure, and the number of residents participating in federal meal assistance programs is at an all-time high.
+At the same time, the influx of cheap, processed food items over the past four decades has contributed to the alarming spike in rates of obesity and diet-related health risks, especially among low-income populations.
 Traditional models of hunger relief rely on the convenience of non-perishable pantry staples typically laden with high levels of sodium, sugar, and chemical preservatives.
 But why should we stop at non-perishables when there is so much fresh food already available?

-In addition to our direct distribution services, we aim to foster increased awareness of the ongoing issues of food waste and food insecurity in our local community by educating the public, and serving as a local platform for Boston to join the national conversation on food waste.
-As an organization, we have an extremely strong and dedicated community of advocates in the Boston area support us by participating in our program. attending events, helping us raise awareness and donating their time, money and resources to our cause.
+In addition to our direct distribution services, we work to foster increased awareness of the ongoing issues of food waste and food insecurity in our local community by educating the public, and serving as a local platform for Boston to join the national conversation on food waste.
+We have an extremely strong and dedicated community of advocates in the Boston area that support us by participating in our program, attending events, helping us raise awareness and donating their time, money and resources to our cause.

 Support our work here!